 1924 when he became an instructor for the Royal Air Force Educational

 Service.
 He married in 1929.

 WW2 he served as a flight lieutenant then squadron leader (with the

 major) with the RAF administrative and special duties branch, and in

 1940 took control of the headquarters at RAF Oakington in

-RAF Oakington was an immediate problem
+Oakington was an immediate problem

 for Frank as it had no paved runways and was only able to take Bristol